nselem/ActDES/README.md

 # ActDES-a Curated Actinobacterial Database for Evolutionary Studies
 Scripts used in the curated database of 612 high quality actinobacterial genomes from 80 genera, chosen to represent a broad phylogenetic group with equivalent genome re-annotation.

-## Download genome annotacions from Zenodo
+## Download genome annotations from Zenodo
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4081595.svg)](https://doi.org/10.5281/zenodo.4081595)